 Section 3: Goods and Services Tax (GST)

 For GST purposes what value of taxable supplies will the company be expecting to make in Jersey in the forthcoming 12 months?

 If the turnover is expected to be above £300,000 per annum you may need to separately register for GST.

 Section 4: Income Tax Instalment System (ITIS)

 For ITIS purposes, approximately how many employees / working directors in Jersey will be in receipt of wages / remuneration from the company?

-Once we have received the questionnaire we will set up a business record and issue the appropriate paper ITIS returns (depending on the declared number of employees) unless there are a large number of employees then we send a CD.
+Once we have received the questionnaire we will set up a business record and issue the appropriate paper ITIS returns (depending on the declared number of employees).

 As far as you are aware, will the company be offering any benefits in kind to Jersey resident employees or Jersey resident directors (office holders)?

 Benefits may be defined as anything, not in the form of money, which an employee (and members of his / her family / household) receives from the employer either directly or indirectly, by virtue of their job.
 A simple description is 'perks of the job' that are provided either free or at a cost below the rate normally paid.

 What are benefits in kind?